-6.9 6.10.
+6.96.10.
 Quarterly Monthly Compliance Report.
-The Designated Representative or a Designated Biologist shall compile the observation and inspection records identified in the Inspection Records and Covered Species Observations and Notification above and documentation of night work according to Lighting and Night Work below, into a Quarterly Monthly Compliance Report (QCR MCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
-QCRs MCRs shall be submitted before the 15th 7th day of the month that it is due via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.
-At the time of this ITP's approval, the CDFW Regional Representative is Adam Thompson (adam.thompson@wildlife.ca.gov), the Regional Office e-mail is RRR.R4@wildlife.ca.gov, and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
-CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
-If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.
+The Designated Representative or a Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 6.4, Covered Species observation/handling/relocation information as in Condition of Approval 6.89, and documentation of night work according to Condition of Approval 7.2 into a Quarterly Monthly Compliance Report (QCRMCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
+QCRsMCRs shall be submitted before the 15th7th day of the month that it is due via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.